temporalio/documentation/docs/python/how-to-set-client-options-in-python.md

   - python
 ---

-To set the Retry Policy, use `retry_policy` followed by your Retry statement.
+To set the Retry Policy, use [`retry_policy`](https://python.temporal.io/temporalio.common.retrypolicy) followed by your Retry statement.
-In this example, we are:

-- Creating a Retry Policy with initial interval of 1 millisecond, back off coefficient of 2.0 and maximum interval of 100 seconds.
-- Not allowing any retry attempts.
-- Not allowing any error type to be retried.
+The following is an example of a Retry Policy.

 ```python
 retry_policy = temporalio.common.RetryPolicy(